 Food and Drinks

-France is known for their croissants, wine, and cheese.
+France has an incredible culture around food.
+They are known for their croissants, wine, and cheese.
 But they have so much more to offer.

 The supermarkets offer fresh foods with high standards.
 You’ll never find low-quality food.